joeytwiddle/significant-white-space/README.md

 # How it works

 Indented code blocks are detected and wrapped in curlies.

-But the indent chars for detection are determined from the _first_ indented line found in the file.
-So if later indents do not match the detected indent (e.g. spaces in a Tab-indented file, or 2-spaces in a 4-space indented file), that indentation will be ignored for bracing, and preserved in the output.
+The indent chars for detection are determined from the _first_ indented line found in the file.
+So if later indents do not match the detected indent (e.g. spaces in a Tab-indented file, or 2 spaces in a 4-space-indented file), that indentation will be ignored for curlies, and preserved in the output.
+For example:

-    if (thisIsAFourSpaceIndentedFile)
+    while (weHaveAFourSpaceIndentedFile)
-        if (readyToGo && very_long_function_names_suck(data) \
+        if (ourLineIsTooLong() && weNeedToMakeItWrap() &&   \
-          but_two_space_indents_are_ignored(data))
-            thisWillWorkFine()
+          weCanUseATwoSpaceIndent() && thatWillBeIgnored())
+            thisShouldStillGetTheCurliesItNeeds()

 However that example will have problems with semicolon injection after the \.